AndSchmitz/ExtractEMEPMeasurementData/README.md

  - 890	M	Concentration in precipitation undefined, no precipitation

 ## Caveats
-In some cases, data from different "matrices" is present in file, e.g. first column PM10 data, second column PM2.5 data.
-The "global metadata" section of these files contains a blank/missing value for the item "matrix" because the matrix is specified for each column separately in the "local metadata" section of the file.
-Parsing of these files is not yet implemented.
-The files are skipped and copied to a separate output folder.
-To avoid this problem, make sure to select only one matrix per download sessions at the EBAS data portal.
+EBAS data files can include data from different "matrices", e.g. first column PM10 data, second column PM2.5 data.
+This script cannot handle files with data from multiple matrices.
+Whether files include a single matrix or multiple matrices can be choosen in the download options of the EBAS data portal.
+Make sure to download one matrix after another in order to avoid multi-matrix files.